-- Michaelmas Term - Thursday of 2nd week (19 October 2017)
+- Michaelmas Term - Friday of 2nd week

-- Hilary Term – Thursday of 2nd week (26 January 2018)
+- Hilary Term – Friday of 2nd week

-- Trinity Term – Thursday of 0th week (19 April 2018
+- Trinity Term – Friday of 0th week

-It is possible, in urgent cases, for the Chair to consider a UHF application between meetings.
+It is possible, in urgent cases, for the Chair to consider a OAF application between meetings.
 This must be requested when the application is submitted and is subject to the availability of staff and the Chair.